nikhilswarrier/Clojure-Excercises/README.md

 # Code-Excercises

-This includes some of my experiments with the clojure programming language.
+This includes some of my experiments with various programming languages.